Jaharmi/BarrelOfPkginfos/README.md

 `git submodule update`

-Collaborators, to get all of the contents as they are updated, cd into the BarrelOfPkginfos folder and run: `git submodule foreach git pull`
+To update, and for collaborators, ensure you're cd'd into the BarrelOfPkginfos folder and run: `git submodule foreach git checkout master`
+That should only be necessary the first time.
+From then on, run this command to actually pull the updates:

+`git submodule foreach git pull`